cro-metrics-code/the-store/README.md

 <a name="metadata"></a>
 <summary>Product Metadata</summary>

-Additionally, Your Next Store uses product metadata to provide more context information about the products.
+Product metadata is used to provide more context information about the products.
 You can specify the following metadata fields:

 | Key        | Required | Valid Values                                          | Description                                                    |
 | :--------- | :------: | :---------------------------------------------------- | :------------------------------------------------------------- |